The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

 - Next Actions.

-Some teams summarize milestones, actions, issues, risks, and budgets, along with explanatory comments.
+Some teams write a project report that summarizes milestones, actions, issues, risks, and budgets, along with explanatory comments.

 The Status Report Tracker contains all weekly status reports to show how the project is performing over time.